mpt4me/policy_templates/security/security_groups/high_open_ports/README.md

 ### What it does

 This Policy Template leverages the multi cloud RightScale API.
 It will notify only if a security group has a port higher than `Beginning High Port` field open.

+The policy can be applied to network configurations for either public facing or non public facing.

 ### Input Parameters